-PSY 5510 Jobs and Performance Measurement (3)
+PSY 5510 Performance Management (3)

-Measurement of processes related to job analysis and performance appraisal will be explored.
-Topics to be studied include systems for documenting work content, work context and performance requirements of jobs and the cognitive, affective and administrative factors related to designing systems for measuring and managing job performance.
+Measurement of processes related to performance appraisal will be explored.
+Topics to be studied include performance requirements of jobs, job performance criteria, contextual performance and the cognitive, affective and administrative factors related to designing systems for measuring and managing job performance.

-PSY 5520 Staffing (3)
+PSY 5520 Personnel Assessment and Selection (3)